flatpak/flatpak-docs/docs/repositories.rst

 Publishing updates
 ------------------

-Flatpak repositories are similar a Git repositories, in that they store every version of an application by keeping a record of the difference between each version.
+Flatpak repositories are similar to Git repositories, in that they store every version of an application by keeping a record of the difference between each version.
 This makes updating efficient, since only the difference (or "delta") between two versions needs to be downloaded when an update is performed.

 When a new version of an application is added to a repository, it immediately becomes available to users.
 Software centers are able to automatically check for and install new versions.
 Those who are using the command line have to manually run ``flatpak update`` to check for and install new versions of any applications they have installed.